AAA3A-AAA3A/Red-Dashboard/documents/Third Parties Disclaimer.md

 - "Owner" or "bot owner" refers to any person(s) who has access to the website/service files or to the Red-DiscordBot program/service files.

 This Third Party document applies whenever you access this Red-Dashboard website/service or any other Red-Dashboard website/services.
 This document will detail to you:
-- How Third Parties integrations are structured
+- How Third Parties integrations are structured.
-- What to do when malicious use is detected
+- What to do when malicious use is detected.

 If you do not wish to interact with Third Parties integrations, then do not use any components of the Red-Dashboard that are included with a disclaimer stating that they are a Third Parties Integration or disable them manually.